letsdrink/ouzo/docs/utils/strings.rst

 sprintfAssoc
 ~~~~~~~~~~~~
-Replace all occurrences of placeholder in string with values from associative array.
+Replaces all occurrences of placeholder in string with values from associative array.

 **Parameters:** ``$string``, ``$params``